Descriptor Examples

 Blinky

-Blinky Buttons, Blinky CAN, Blinky NimBLE, Blinky Modbus RTU, Blinky Shell
+Blinky Buttons, Blinky CAN, Blinky NimBLE, Blinky Modbus RTU, Blinky Modbus TCP, Blinky Serial, Blinky Shell, Blinky UDP, Blinky Wakaama

 CAN